qunitjs/qunit/docs/about.md

 ## History

 QUnit was originally developed by John Resig as part of [jQuery](https://jquery.com/).
-In 2008 it got its own home, name, and API documentation, allowing others to use it for their unit testing as well.
-At the time it still depended on jQuery.
-A rewrite in 2009 fixed that and QUnit has been an independent project ever since.
+In 2008 it got its own home, name, and API documentation, allowing anyone to use it for their unit testing.
+The 2009 rewrite, leading up to the QUnit 1.0 release, removed the dependency on jQuery.
+QUnit has been an independent project ever since.

-QUnit's assertion methods follow the [CommonJS Unit Testing](http://wiki.commonjs.org/wiki/Unit_Testing/1.0) specification (which in turn was influenced by QUnit itself) and have since expanded to include a wider variety of assertions.
+The QUnit API design and terminology [formed the basis](https://groups.google.com/g/commonjs/c/d6v2ETPSbCI) of the [CommonJS Unit Testing](http://wiki.commonjs.org/wiki/Unit_Testing/1.0) specification, and has since expanded it to include a wide variety of [assertions](./api/assert/index.md).
+The CommonJS specification has been adopted across the JavaScript ecosystem, such in [Node.js assert](https://nodejs.org/api/assert.html), [node-tap](https://node-tap.org/), and [tape](https://github.com/tape-testing/tape).